PREVIOUS: Rescuing (# 1)

 • always insist on having an answer to everyone’s problems – to solve their difficulty or emotional discomfort

-• enable someone to continue their self-destructive behavior
+• enable someone to continue their self-defeating beliefs & actions

-• not confront denial or challenge distorted thinking – when it harms us, although this has to be done carefully & with great wisdom
+• don’t confront their denial or challenge distorted thinking (CDs, S-H, toxic rules) – when it harms us, although this has to be done carefully & with great wisdom

-• not letting others know when we’re angry – when they hurt us, crossed our boundaries, were disrespectful… to not ‘upset’ or make them angry in return
+• don’t let others know when we’re angry – when they hurt us, crossed our boundaries, were disrespectful… to not ‘upset’ or make them angry in return

 SOME RESULTS of Rescuing

-• FEEL abandoned! – emotionally frustrated, drained, powerless, hopeless, a failure – because they’re not improving &/or doing what we want
+• FEEL emotionally frustrated, drained, powerless, hopeless, a failure, abandoned! – because they’re not improving &/or doing what we want

-• Silently expect & eventually demand a return on our time, money, energy, attention… whether or not they asked for our efforts, or have any idea what we need (they’re supposed to know, automatically)
+• Silently expect & eventually demand a return on our time, money, energy, attention… whether or not they asked for our efforts, or have any idea what we need (they’re supposed to intuitively know)

 • Become increasingly resentful & then in a rage – because they’re NOT listening to us, not reciprocating, not making our life easier… AFTER ALL WE’VE DONE !